Slack-Partner-Engineering/Incident-Management-Functions/README.md

 ## Troubleshooting
 - If the bookmarks are not added in a swarming channel.
 Make sure all the emojis are uploaded properly with the correct names.
 - If incidents are getting posted multiple times, try deploying and running in non-local dev mode.
 There can be dispatch timeouts and retries in local dev mode.
-- IF you get any get or put DB errors, same as above, test with a deploy.
+- If you get any get or put DB errors, same as above, test with a deploy.
 This tends to be a timeout issue also.